 - Dynamic Routing helps to keep network routes up in big Data Center.

-- It is usually used by ISPs (Internet Service Provider) to keep their network up without any downtime.
+- It is usually used by ISP (Internet Service Provider) to keep their network up without any downtime.

-- Dynamic Routing provides automatically updates so it prevents downtime in a network.
+- Dynamic Routing provides automatic updates so it prevents downtime in a network.